St. Madeline History

 In March of 1942, Father George H McCullough was appointed to St. Madeline’s Parish.
 Part of the history of St. Madeline’s is best chronicled by excerpts from a diary which Fr.
 McCullough wrote during his 11 years that he served the Parish.
 From those pages we learned that the parish had about 50 families at the time and the school has 165 children enrolled.
 He also writes about a Social Club for Catholic girls to meet Catholic boys that was started by a parishioner shortly after the end of the war.
 This club was named St. Madeline’s Player Club which hosted socials and dances for boys and girls.
 The club quickly became known as the “Marriage a Month Club”, keeping Fr.
 McCullough busy with weddings and christenings.

 Another excerpt tells us how parishioners were complaining about having to attend Mass on the church steps and extended area.
 This reached the Archbishop and Fr.
 Gallagher was notified to relieve the situation.
-He writes “We assessed each family, the church was enlarged.
+He writes “We assessed each family; the church was enlarged.
 It was adequate, and there was no debt”.
 In addition, a lot adjoining the school was purchased for the sum of $6,000.
 Fr.
 Gallagher passed away on June 24, 1952, just weeks after celebrating his 50th year of his Ordination to the Holy Priesthood.
+Fr.
+McCullough would remain at St. Madeline for eleven years before being transferred to the Church of St. Helen in Philadelphia.

 Pastorate of the Reverend Patrick J. Gallagher June 1924-June 1952